TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 ---

-## Z-Index: Who’s on Top?
+## Z-Index: Who's on Top?

-If you've ever had an element disappear _behind_ something else when it shouldn’t, that’s where `z-index` comes in.
+If you've ever had an element disappear _behind_ something else when it shouldn't, that's where `z-index` comes in.
 It controls which elements sit on top of others.

 ```css
 .element {